-CCF at Dollar includes a ‘section’ from each of the three services (Royal Navy, Army and RAF) but is not a pre-Service organisation.
+CCF at Dollar includes a ‘section’ from each of the three services (Royal Navy, Army and RAF).
 It’s a fantastic way of developing qualities such as endurance, resourcefulness, self-reliance, responsibility and leadership – as well as instilling a sense of public service.

 The emphasis in our Naval section is on most aspects of boat work, afloat activities and adventure training.
 There’s also the opportunity to set sail with power boating, sailing and diving too.
 Our Army section is associated with Balaklava Company (5 Scots).
 It too offers adventure training, as well as the opportunity to specialise in Signals, Infantry or REME and receive training in radios and communication, weaponry and engineering under the leadership of experts.
 Pupils involved in our RAF section get to experience the unique thrill of flying gliders and light aircraft, along with adventure training.
 The teaching of leadership qualities is part and parcel of all three sections.